torquefi/torque_fx/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
-See the LICENSE file for details.